Rsync Tasks Screens

 Rsync Task Widget

-Data Protection Rsync Task Widget
+Rsync Task Widget No Task

-Data Protection Rsync Task Widget No Tasks
+Rsync Task Widget with Tasks

 Add opens the Add Rsync Task screen.

-• The delete Delete icon opens a confirmation dialog before the system deletes the task.
+• delete Delete opens a confirmation dialog.

 State displays the status of the next cloud sync task as SUCCESS for completed tasks, FAILED if the task fails to complete the sync, and PENDING for tasks that have not run yet.
 Click on the state oval to open the Logs dialog for that task.
 Download Logs saves a copy of the current task logs.